Understanding Bicycle Shop Insurance

 Workers’ Compensation Insurance

-This covers employees' medical expenses and a percentage of their lost income if they suffer some injury while working at the store.
+Workers’ Compensation Insurance covers employees' medical expenses and a percentage of their lost income if they suffer some injury while working at the store.
 Workers’ compensation also provides financial benefits for an employee’s dependents if they lose their life performing their work at the establishment.

 Example: An employee suffers a back injury while unloading bicycles from a truck.
 The store’s workers’ compensation insurance would compensate him for his medical expenses and lost wages till he returns to work.